 - Finally, you need to reboot your device.)

-If all the above-mentioned solutions haven’t been able to solve the problem, then you need to do factory data reset.
+If all the above-mentioned solutions haven’t been able to solve the problem of Google Play Services Has Stopped, then you need to do factory data reset.
 Make sure to backup your data before going ahead with the process.